luxfi/docs/network/docs/tooling/cli-guides/import-subnet.md

 ```

 There is only so much the tool can help here, the Subnet manager/administrator
-should know what they want to use Lux-CLI for, how,
+should know what they want to use Lux CLI for, how,
 and why they're importing the Subnet.

 It's crucial to understand that the correct versions are only known to the user.